harryw1/public-presence/content/posts/public-transportation.md

 Despite our shared experience of sisyphean moving from Point A to Point Z, public transportation is still a masterpiece of engineering and public services.
-For example, [NJ TRANSIT Rail](https://www.njtransit.com/improve/on-time-performance/rail) _On-Time Performance_, at the time of writing this, is a healthy 92.1%.
-Now, does it feel any better knowing that when you are the unlucky 7.9% waving goodbye to the 5:21 PM from Hoboken (like I often am)?
+For example, [NJ TRANSIT Rail On-Time Performance](https://www.njtransit.com/improve/on-time-performance/rail), at the time of writing this, is a healthy 92.1%.

+Now, does it feel any better knowing that when you are the unlucky 7.9% waving goodbye to a 6:23 PM train from Hoboken to Port Jervis?
 Definitely not.
 But there is something incredible about those trains, buses, and light-rail locomotives showing up **at all**.
 Thousands of public transportation workers across the country, getting up early, staying late - mechanics, engineers,